Robot babies tackling teenage pregnancies in Colombia

 In Colombia as a whole, a fifth of babies born in 2018 were to mothers aged 10-19, the national statistics bureau said.

 The robot babies are programmed to behave according to a specific age.
-Ortegon´s was designed to mimic the behavior of a two-month-old, which meant it needed care on average once an hour.
+Ortegon’s was designed to mimic the behaviour of a two-month-old, which meant it needed care on average once an hour.

 At first she called her baby "Tony Stark" after the lead character in "Iron Man" but she later realized the exercise was serious and changed his name.